TE-YoshinoriOota/Spresense_IRCommucation_Sample/README.md

     }
   }

-  // end bit
+  // stop bit
   ioctl(fd, PWMIOC_STOP, 0);
   delayMicroseconds(INTERVAL*2);  // STOP_BITx2
 }
 ```

+### checksum function
-The checksum is calculated by exclusive OR using the message header and the data payload.
+The checksum is calculated by exclusive OR using the message header and the data contents.

 ```
 uint16_t calc_crc(char *msg_ptr, uint16_t data_length) {